flo-Ty/node-xorgshortcutter/README.md

 # node-xorgshortcutter
-An Xorg compatible Node Module for assigning shortcuts to system-wide event triggers in Nodejs applications
+An Xorg compatible Node Module for assigning keyboard shortcuts to system-wide event triggers in Nodejs applications